Chapter 3301-83 Pupil Transportation

 (g) Suspension: check for any unusual ride or handling characteristics.

-(b) Alternately flashing red lights are to be used to inform motorists that the bus is stopped on the roadway to take on or discharge passengers.
+(2) Alternately flashing red lights and a stop sign are to be used to inform motorists that the bus is stopped on the roadway to take on or discharge passengers.

 (B) Railroad grade crossings

-(a) The driver of any school bus, with or without passengers, shall come to a complete stop, set the parking brake, shift to neutral, turn off the warning lamp master switch if necessary, fully open the service door, and listen and look in both directions along the track or tracks for approaching engines, trains, or train cars.
+(a) The driver of any school bus, with or without passengers, shall come to a complete stop, set the parking brake, shift to neutral, turn off the warning lamp master switch if necessary, fully open the service door, and look and listen in both directions along the track or tracks for approaching engines, trains, or train cars.

-(b) For improved vision and hearing, a window at the drivers left shall be opened and radios and other noisy equipment (fans, etc.) shall be turned off upon approaching the crossing and remain off until the bus has cleared the crossing.
+(b) For improved vision and hearing, a window at the drivers left shall be opened and radios and other noisy equipment (e.g. fans) shall be turned off upon approaching the crossing and remain off until the bus has cleared the crossing.

 (c) The school bus driver shall shift the bus into gear, look and listen, close the service door, release the parking brake, and drive across the tracks in an appropriate gear without shifting.